vlang/v/examples/cpu_flags/SSE_and_MMX_Extensions/README.md

 To use these extensions in your project, ensure that your compiler supports them and that you have enabled the appropriate flags.
 On Linux, you can run the command `lscpu`

+Note: the examples here will compile, but not run on CPU architectures != amd64, like ARM or RISCV .